Factoring Vs. Lending

 There is a huge difference between lending, bank loans, lines of credit, bank relationships and the core concept of factoring.
 Yes, factoring is a form of financing but it’s very clear according to the Uniform Commercial Code that factoring is the buying and selling of accounts receivables at a discounted rate.
 The relationship of the parties is that of a purchaser and a seller rather than a lender and a borrower.

 When you work with a bank, you’re usually borrowing money from them at some sort of annual percentage rate (APR) much like you’re getting charged an interest rate on the outstanding balance you have with any personal credit cards.
-Usually these rates can be as low as prime or libor based rates ranging from 3-7% factoring in basis point additions, all the way up to 18-24% APRs like you see when utilizing a credit card.
-In the grand scheme financing, banks are the way to go.
-If you can finance you’re business through a larger banking institution then try to get the cheapest rate you can.
+Usually these rates can be as low as Prime or LIBOR based rates ranging from 3-7% with basis point additions, all the way up to 18-24% APRs like you see when utilizing a credit card.
+In the grand scheme of financing, banks are the way to go.
+If you can finance your business through a larger banking institution then try to get the cheapest rate you can.

 Factoring on the other hand is a little more expensive and not necessarily for everyone.
 The rates you’re going to pay for factoring range anywhere from 1.5-6% for each transaction you’re selling to the factoring company.
 Let’s be clear though that this is a one time fee and not an annual percentage rate.
 You’re not in a lending relationship so you’re selling a transaction 1 invoice at a time.